Towards Observability for Production Machine Learning Pipelines: Demo and Challenges

+\topic{Lightweight logging of intermediates} The current \mltrace{} prototype automatically logs inputs and outputs at component runtime.
+It quickly becomes expensive to log and store all intermediates of pipelines.
+One insight to reduce overhead is that users will only selectively query logged intermediates (e.g., inspect the head of a dataframe or summary statistics for a table).
+For each component, we can learn from query patterns over time to inform what goes into component run logs, thereby reducing logging latency and storage footprints.

-\topic{Component library} Our library of predefined components needs to have both high \emph{coverage} and \emph{accuracy} for the kinds of tests and metrics users will want to compute and monitor.
-With regards to accuracy, determining whether empirically observed groups of data points are significantly different is an unsolved algorithmic problem in the case where the shape of the distribution is unknown~\cite{sugiyama}.
+\topic{Computing data distribution shift} Determining whether empirically observed groups of data points are significantly different is an unsolved algorithmic problem in the case where the shape of the distribution is unknown~\cite{sugiyama}.
 Computing simple metrics like the mean and median is a good start but can fail when skew and kurtosis changes.
-Computing well-known metrics like the Kolmogorov-Smirnov test statistic can be expensive and produce too many false positive alerts~\cite{dataval}.
+Computing well-known metrics like the Kolmogorov-Smirnov test statistic can be time-consuming and expensive (i.e., data needs to fit in memory) and produce too many false positive alerts~\cite{dataval}.
+We propose leveraging approximate query processing (AQP) techniques to operationalize computing distribution shift on large datasets.
+For instance, we can bin data points and perform resorvoir sampling to reduce latency while maintaining "good-enough" estimates for whether data has changed.

-\topic{Large, stateful aggregations of data} We need to materialize historical I/O values for users to access at runtime in component \texttt{beforeRun} and \texttt{afterRun} triggers.
-Practically, this can be inefficient when production pipelines are run on containerized infrastructure (e.g., Kubernetes): in this setup, consecutive runs of the same component are executed on different nodes in a cluster, possibly motivating triggers to be computed in batch to save resources.